hellomayan/sudoku-mate/README.md

-# sudokuSolver
+# sudoku-mate
-Find all solutions to a sudoku problem.
+A library to all solutions to a sudoku problem.